swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

 ## TODO

-* Allow passing an AggregatingValidator into an AggregatingValidator.
-This would allow grouping of Validations.
-Imagine
-* Extract a group of Validators in a UID Validator in EnrollmentValidator we want to create different validations for create/update but some Validators should always be applied.
 * Re-read the issue and some other difficulties we have
 * Play with a more complex validations.
 Try to port more validations over.
 * how to return one warning or one error? the orchestration needs to be able to distinguish between the two, so it can